lazulit3/edihkal/edihkal/localdev/README.md

 # Local Development

-`init_db.sh` can be run to start a local database container for edihkal-server.
+`init_db.sh` can be run to start a local database container for edihkal.

 ## Configuration